 The position and size of the Image object, expressed in pixels, which can be manually adjusted.

-Next to the Image field option, you can choose the image field from which the image will be fetched.
+For dynamic images, you can choose the image field from which the image will be fetched here.
 You can also set the opacity of the image here, expressed in a percentage.
-Image objects are purely dynamic, and only images from project fields in a product can be used.

 Here you can create a shadow behind your image for which you can specify its color, opacity, offset and blur.
 If the offset (expressed in pixel values) for the X- and Y-axes, is 0,0, no shadow will be visible.
 By, for example, increasing the pixel value for the X-axis, the shadow will be visible to the right of the picture.